VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 + **<u>Embolus</u>:**
 Orbs spawning from two random *Tornadoes* after they cast **Protean Wave**.
 When they spawn, one orb will aim at the position where *Living Liquid* is and the other at *Liquid Hand* position.
-After a sew seconds, the orbs will start to move in a straight line toward the position they acquiered.
+After a sew seconds, the orbs will start to move in a straight line toward the position they acquired.
 If an orb touches either a player or one of the bosses, it will wipe the group.

 ___